How does a decision to spay or neuter connect to canine arthritis?

 Cancer

-Currently, the available evidence suggests the following tumors may be increased in neutered compared to intact male dogs:
+Currently, the available evidence suggests the following tumors may be increased in neutered compared to intact male dogs of certain breeds:

 In Summary